Natural remedies for anxiety disorders and anxiety attack symptoms.

 What is Anxiety?

-Everyone has felt a little anxious at some time point in their lives.
-In fact, some degree of anxiety is perfectly normal!
-Both children and adults may suffer from routine anxiety which is often brought on by physical situations.
-These situations can range from the first day of school to job interviews, flying on an airplane or common anxiety felt on your wedding day.
+Everyone has felt a little anxious at some point in their lives.
+In fact, some degree of anxiety is perfectly normal.
+Both children and adults may experience routine anxiety that is often brought on by common situations, like the first day of school, job interviews, flying on an airplane, a first date or your wedding day.

 Diagnosing Anxiety

-A person may display physical signs of anxiety – such as profuse sweating, or they may appear completely normal.
-A personal history may be reviewed and tests may be run to rule out the following factors that may be causing the symptoms of anxiety:
+A person may display physical signs of anxiety, such as profuse sweating, or they may appear completely fine.
+A doctor may review personal history and run tests to rule out the following factors that may be causing the symptoms of anxiety:

 • Physical disorders (e.g. thyroid problems)